Aliases for XPO5 Gene

 GeneCards Summary for XPO5 Gene

 XPO5 (Exportin 5) is a Protein Coding gene.
 Diseases associated with XPO5 include Steroid-Resistant Nephrotic Syndrome, Xpo5-Related and Unilateral Retinoblastoma.
-Among its related pathways are mRNA Capping and Gene Expression.
+Among its related pathways are Translational Control and mRNA Capping.
 GO annotations related to this gene include poly(A) RNA binding and binding.

 UniProtKB/Swiss-Prot for XPO5 Gene